echohubio/hubber-iot/README.md

 After checking out the repo, run `npm test` to run the tests.

+To release a new version:

+* npm test
+* npm version major|minor|patch
+* npm publish

-To release a new version, update the version number in `package.json`, and then run `npm version major|minor`, which will create a git tag for the version, push git commits and tags.
-Finally run `npm publish` to push the module file to [npmjs.com](https://npmjs.com).
+This will run the tests, update the version, create a git tag for the version, push git commits and tags.
+Publish the module file to [npmjs.com](https://npmjs.com).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/johnf/echohub-hubber-iot.
+Bug reports and pull requests are welcome on GitHub at https://github.com/echohubio/hubber-iot.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License